-This system may or may not be operative, depending on the situation of the vehicle.
+The system may or may not operate depending on the situation of the vehicle.

 If the rear lid is locked then it cannot be opened, however if it is unlocked then the opening system is operative and the rear lid may be opened.